johnbillion/rave-wordpress/readme.md

 ## When do the tests run?

 The GitHub Actions workflow runs once an hour.
-It tests the latest version in the three most recent branches, which is currently:
+It verifies the latest version in the three most recent branches, which is currently:

 * WordPress 6.7
 * WordPress 6.6
 * WordPress 6.5

+_Note:_ Due to request rate limiting on wordpress.org, the `core.trac.wordpress.org` source and the `build.trac.wordpress.org` package are only verified in the most recent branch.
+All other sources and packages are verified in the three most recent branches.

 ## Why test the official package?